 To ensure that the purchasing power of pensions remains intact, they are always multiplied by the statutory adjustment factor on 1 January of each year.

 The adjustment factor is based on a reference value.
 The reference value for pension adjustments is set in such a way that the increase in pensions corresponds to the rise in consumer prices.

-The reference value for 2021 has been set at 1.015.
-However, in 2021 the pension adjustment will deviate from the reference value.
-Hereby the Austrian Parliament followed a government proposal to strengthen the income of small and medium pension recipients.
+The reference value for 2022 has been set at 1.018.
+However, in 2022 the pension adjustment will deviate from the reference value.
+Hereby the Austrian Parliament followed a government proposal.

 Due to the 2021 pension adjustment there are approximately 2,2 million recipients of a statutory pension.
-Thereof around 855,000 are in the stage, which will receive a pension increase of 3.5 percent.
-Somewhat more than 340,000 persons are in an incremental stage; this means they receive an increase of between 1.5 and 3.5 percent.
-Around 600,000 pensioners receive an increase of 1.5 percent and somewhat more than 370,000 persons receive a fixed amount of EUR 35.
+Therefore around 821,000 are in the stage, which will receive a pension increase of 3.0 percent.
+Somewhat more than 267,000 persons are in an incremental stage; this means they receive an increase of between 1.8 and 3.0 percent.

-Summarized: Herewith almost 1.2 million pensions are stronger increased, as pensions would had been adjusted by inflation.
+Summarized: Herewith more than 1,1 million pensions are stronger increased, as pensions would had been adjusted by inflation.